jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 <img src="./trend_cost_gdkp_items.jpg" alt="WoW plot">
 <figcaption>Figure 3.
 Price evolution in GDKPs for two items in World of Warcraft: Classic.
 Servers were selected for the US realm of Pagle, PvE, Alliance side from the list available at the “GDKP/SR Weekly Calendar” from the PPNN and compiled by @Polyadic.
 Only items sold are considered.
 Original dataset contains 316 unique items and 10,747 data points. </figcaption>

-This website is one of those "personal projects" that at some point existed, got abandoned, and had to be rebuilt over and over again, due to a lack of maintenance.
+This "personal" website is one of those "personal projects" that at some point existed, got abandoned, and had to be rebuilt over and over again, due to a lack of maintenance.

-I took the jruizcabrejos 'nickname' around 2015, and bought the .com domain at some point in 2018, shortly after having the talk with my supervisor about which 'scholar/academic' name should I choose for my (first) publication(s).
+I took the `jruizcabrejos` 'nickname' around 2015, and bought the .com domain at some point in 2018, shortly after having the talk with my supervisor about which 'scholar/academic' name should I choose for my (first) publication(s).

 It is almost like choosing an appropriate username for a MMORPG videogame.
-Would you rather be known as the level 50 Warrior named 'Save'? (one word, simple, elegant) Or as the level 50 Warrior known as 'XxAnimeManga01xX'? (many words, unhinged, based).
+Would you rather be known as the level 50 Warrior named `Save`? (one word, simple, elegant) Or as the level 50 Warrior known as `XxAnimeManga01xX`? (many words, unhinged, based).

 In my case, "Jorge Ruiz" is fairly common and I would like to keep my mother surname, so I ended up using "Jorge Ruiz-Cabrejos" or jruizcabrejos / J. Ruiz-Cabrejos for most things.